-Since the last Sunset Review, the board has sought several regulation changes.
-Provided below are the highlights of some of the major regulations either already approved by the Office of Administrative Law (OAL), or currently undergoing the rulemaking process:
+Since the last Sunset Review, the Board has sought several regulation changes.
+Provided below are the highlights of some of the major regulations either already approved by the Office of Administrative Law (OAL), or currently undergoing the rulemaking process.

-§ 940 - Equipment for Schools - The board amended this section to specify the minimum equipment necessary for barber and electrology schools, making them consistent with cosmetology schools, for which the minimum equipment is specified in regulation.
+§ 940 - Equipment for Schools - The Board amended this section to specify the minimum equipment necessary for barber and electrology schools, making them consistent with cosmetology schools, for which the minimum equipment is specified in regulation.
 Effective July 1, 2014

-§ 914.1, 914.2, 918, 921, 921.1 and 921.2 - Apprenticeship Programs and Curriculums - By adopting and/or amending these sections, the board tightened up the rules governing participation by students and trainers in the board's apprenticeship programs and revised the format of the curriculum to match the format of the curriculums at brick-and-mortar schools.
-Effective July 1, 2015

-§ 950.2 - Brow and Lash Tinting - The board amended this section to make clear that brow and lash tinting instruction can only employ products that are not prohibited by the U.S. Food and Drug Administration, the Occupational Safety and Health Administration or the Environmental Protection Agency.
-Effective July 1, 2015

-§ 950.8 and 950.9 - Crossover Curriculums - The board repealed these sections because they conflicted with Section 7367 of the Business and Professions Code by not giving students full credit for school coursework they already earned in one program when they "crossed over" to another course of study.
-Effective July 1, 2015

-§ 961 - Text and Reference Books for Students - The board amended this section to specify that the textbooks and reference books must be approved by the board's examination vendor, the National Interstate Council of State Boards of Cosmetology (NIC).
+- § 914.1, 914.2, 918, 921, 921.1 and 921.2 Apprenticeship Programs and Curriculums By adopting and/or amending these sections, the Board tightened up the rules governing participation by students and trainers in the Board's apprenticeship programs and revised the format of the curriculum to match the format of the curriculums at brick-and-mortar schools.
+Effective July 1, 2015 - § 950.2 Brow and Lash Tinting The Board amended this section to make clear that brow and lash tinting instruction can only use products that are not prohibited by the U.S. Food and Drug Administration, the Occupational Safety and Health Administration or the Environmental Protection Agency.
+Effective July 1, 2015 - § 950.8 and 950.9 Crossover Curriculums The Board repealed these sections because they conflicted with Section 7367 of the Business and Professions Code by not giving students full credit for school coursework they already earned in one program when they "crossed over" to another course of study.
+Effective July 1, 2015 - § 961 Text and Reference Books for Students The Board amended this section to specify that the textbooks and reference books must be approved by the Board's examination vendor, the National-Interstate Council of State Boards of Cosmetology (NIC).
 Effective October 1, 2015

-§ 977, 978, 979, 980, 980.1, 980.2, 980.3, 980.4, 981, 982, 983, 984, 985, 986, 987, 988, 989, 990, 991, 992, 993, and 994 - Health and Safety - The board made several amendments to Article 12 of Division 9, Title 16 of the California

-Code of Regulations, which consists of the board's health and safety rules.
-The amendments were largely clarifications of the existing language but did include a new section (§ 980.4) concerning the use of plastic tub liners in foot spas.
+§ 977, 978, 979, 980, 980.1, 980.2, 980.3, 980.4, 981, 982, 983, 984, 985, 986, 987, 988, 989, 990, 991, 992, 993, and 994 - Health and Safety - The Board made several amendments to Article 12 of Division 9, Title 16 of the California Code of Regulations, which consists of the Board's health and safety rules.
+The amendments were largely clarifications of the existing language but also included a new section (§ 980.4) concerning the use of plastic tub liners in foot spas.
 Effective July 1, 2015

-§ 910 - Military Experience - The board amended this section to give veterans applying for a license by the board credit for any formal military training in barbering and cosmetology that they received.
+§ 910 - Military Experience - The Board amended this section to give veterans applying for a license with the Board credit for any formal military training in barbering and cosmetology that they received.
 Effective July 1, 2016

-§ 974 - Administrative Fines - The board made a number of amendments to the schedule to include some new fines and modify others to make them more equitable.
+§ 974 - Administrative Fines - The Board made numerous amendments to the schedule to include new fines and modify fines to make them more equitable.
 Effective July 1, 2016

-§ 901, 902, 903 and 914 - Processing Times - These sections, which established submission and response deadlines for licensing applications, were repealed by the board.
+§ 901, 902, 903 and 914 - Processing Times - These sections, which established submission and response deadlines for licensing applications, were repealed by the Board.
 They were previously mandated by the Permit Reform Act (Govt.
 Code § 15376).
 In 2003, however, the Permit Reform Act was repealed (Scats.
 2003, ch.
-229, § 1.8), which removed the board's authority for these sections.
+229, § 1.8), which removed the Board's authority for these sections.
 Effective August 14, 2017

-§ 904 & 905 - Health and Safety Poster - The board amended these sections to require establishments post a less typographically dense, more consumer-friendly health and safety Poster that shop-owners can download from the board's web site.
+§ 904 & 905 - Health and Safety Poster - The Board amended these sections to require establishments to post a revised health and safety poster.
+The revised poster is less typographically dense and more consumer-friendly.
+The poster is available for download from the Board's web site.
 Effective January 1, 2018